 Ok so if you aren’t familiar to this type of meat or tacos you are in for a real treat.
 It’s basically a marinade that’s spicy, smoky and a bit sweet.
 Once the chiles, onion, garlic, coriander, and all the other seasonings are sauteed together and boiled down you can use it in two ways.

-You can pressure cook shredded beef right in this sauce which is terrific, serve inside tortillas, wait but there’s more.
+You can pressure cooker shredded beef right in this sauce which is terrific, serve inside tortillas, wait but there’s more.
 THEN you blend all the liquids and peppers together to create an incredibly pungent sauce you can dip your air fryer tacos in, kinda’ like a Mexican au jus sauce.

-Birria Taco Sauce Recipe Ingredients
+Birria Tacos Sauce Ingredients

 If I had to compare it to something else I have had before I might say it is a little like our slow cooker barbacoa.
 You know how the sauce in that just envelopes the protein and makes it a bit sticky and coated?
 It’s like that but hotter.
 You can adjust how spicy it is though at the end, trust me.